 Article VI

-The circumstances following the Akkerman Convention did not allow the Sublime Porte immediately implement the provisions of Separate Act about Serbia, annexed to Article V of that Convention; therefore, the Port solemnly undertakes to fulfill these provisions without any delay and with all possible accuracy, namely: immediately returns to Serbia six districts, torn away from this area, and thus forever ensures the peace and well-being of the faithful and humble Serbian people.
-The firman approved by Hatt-i-Sharif on the enforcement of the aforementioned provision, must be issued and Imperial Court of Russia to be officially notified within one month from the date of signing of this peace treaty.
+The circumstances that followed the Akkerman Convention did not allow the Sublime Porte to immediately implement the provisions of the Separate Act concerning Serbia, which was attached to Article V of that convention.
+Therefore, the Porte solemnly commits to executing these provisions without the slightest delay and with the utmost precision.
+Specifically, it will immediately return to Serbia the six districts that were separated from this territory, thus ensuring the peace and well-being of the loyal and obedient Serbian people forever.
+A firm decree (firman), confirmed by hatt-i sharif, will be issued to implement the aforementioned provisions and will be officially communicated to the Imperial Russian Court within one month from the signing of this peace treaty.

 Article VII

-Russian citizens will enjoy throughout the Ottoman Empire, on land and in sea, the complete and absolute freedom of trade granted to them in treatises, hitherto between the two High Contracting Powers.
-This freedom of trade will by no means be violated or constrained in any way and under no pretext, nor through any prohibitions or restrictions, with respect to any institutions and measures imposed in terms of internal governance or legislation.
-Russian citizens, their vessels and goods will be protected from all violence and claims; the former will exclusively be under the judicial and police authority of the Russian minister and consuls, and the Russian ships will not be subject to any internal search by the Ottoman authorities, either on the high seas or in harbors, marinas or on the raids of the Turkish Empire; all kinds of goods, or supplies belonging to Russian nationals, upon clearing of the customs duty established by tariffs, can be freely sold, stored ashore in the stores of the owners or their attorneys, or loaded onto another vessel, of any power, so that Russian subjects are not required to notify local authorities, and even less to ask for their permission.
-Moreover, it is decided that these advantages extend both to the trade in bread exported from Russia, and to the free transport of it, no difficulties or obstructions will ever be made under any pretext.
+Russian citizens shall enjoy complete and perfect freedom of trade throughout the Ottoman Empire, both on land and at sea, as granted to them by the treaties concluded between the two high contracting powers to date.
+This freedom of trade shall not be infringed upon or restricted under any circumstances or pretext, whether through prohibitions or limitations, nor through any internal administrative or legislative measures.
+Russian citizens, their ships, and goods shall be protected from all forms of violence and claims; the former shall be exclusively subject to the judicial and police jurisdiction of the Russian minister and consuls, and Russian ships shall not be subject to any internal inspection by Ottoman authorities, whether on the open sea, in ports, harbors, or roadsteads of the Turkish Empire.
+Goods and supplies of any kind belonging to Russian citizens, upon payment of the customs duties established by the tariffs, may be freely sold, stored on the shore in the warehouses of their owners or their agents, or transshipped to another vessel of any nationality without requiring Russian citizens to notify local authorities or seek their permission.
+Furthermore, it is stipulated that these privileges extend to the trade in grain exported from Russia, and no obstacles or impediments shall ever be placed on its free transport under any pretext.

-Moreover, the Sublime Porte undertakes to observe carefully so that trade, and especially navigation along the Black Sea, is not exposed to any obstacles; to this end, it acknowledges and announces that the passage through the Canal of Constantinople and the Dardanelles Strait is completely free and open to Russian vessels under a merchant’s flag, with cargo or ballast, coming from the Black Sea to the Mediterranean or from the Mediterranean to the Black Sea.
-These ships, if they are merchants, regardless of their size or the amount of their cargo, will be subjected to neither halt nor harassment, according to the order above.
-Both imperial courts will enter into an agreement on the most convenient means to avert all sluggishness in supplying ships with the proper types when they are sent.
+In addition, the Sublime Porte undertakes to ensure that trade, and particularly navigation on the Black Sea, is not subjected to any hindrances.
+To this end, it recognizes and declares that passage through the Constantinople Channel and the Dardanelles Strait shall be entirely free and open for Russian ships under the merchant flag, whether laden or in ballast, sailing from the Black Sea to the Mediterranean or from the Mediterranean to the Black Sea.
+These ships, provided they are merchant vessels, regardless of their size or the quantity of their cargo, shall not be subjected to any stoppage or harassment, as stipulated above.
+Both imperial courts shall agree on the most convenient means to prevent any delays in supplying ships with the necessary provisions for their departure.

-On this basis and subject to the same conditions as those established for ships under Russian flag, the passage through the Canal of Constantinople and the Dardanelles Strait is declared free and open to merchant ships and all powers that are friends of the Sublime Port, whether these ships will sail to Russian harbors on the Black Sea, or return from there with cargo or ballast.
+On this basis, and under the same conditions as those established for ships under the Russian flag, passage through the Constantinople Channel and the Dardanelles Strait is declared free and open for merchant ships of all states that are friendly with the Sublime Porte, whether these ships are bound for Russian ports on the Black Sea or returning from there with cargo or ballast.

 Article VIII

-The provisions established in Article VI of the Akkerman Convention regarding the determination and satisfaction of claims of mutual subjects for compensation for losses, in different times incurred since the war of 1806, hitherto had not been carried out, and the Russian merchants, upon conclusion of the above-described convention, suffered still significant new losses as a result of measures taken regarding navigation along the Bosporus.
-That’s why it is now recognized and accepted that the Sublime Port will pay the Imperial Court of Russia within 18 months and, at such time as may be thereafter determined, one million five hundred thousand Dutch chervonets so that the payment of this amount will put an end to all mutual claims and harassment of both contracting parties in connection with the circumstances mentioned above.
+The provisions made in Article VI of the Akkerman Convention regarding the determination and satisfaction of mutual subjects’ claims for compensation for losses incurred at various times since the war of 1806 have not yet been implemented, and the Russian merchants, after the conclusion of the aforementioned convention, suffered further significant losses due to measures taken concerning navigation through the Bosphorus.
+Therefore, it has now been recognized and decided that the Ottoman Porte, in compensation for the aforementioned damages and losses, will pay the Imperial Russian Court one million five hundred thousand Dutch ducats within 18 months and at the terms that are to be determined subsequently.
+The payment of this sum will put an end to all mutual claims and demands between the contracting parties regarding the aforementioned circumstances.

 Article IX

-Because the continuation of the war, which with the present treaty is supposed to have a peaceful end, caused significant costs to the Imperial Court of Russia, the Sublime Porte recognizes the need to deliver a decent reward for this court.
-And therefore, in addition to the concession to a small piece of land in Asia, which the Russian court agrees to accept on account of the aforementioned remuneration, stated in Article IV, the Sublime Porte also undertakes to pay amount of money, which will be determined by mutual consent.
+Since the continuation of the war, which is brought to a successful conclusion by this peace treaty, has caused significant expenses to the Imperial Russian Court, the Sublime Porte acknowledges the necessity of providing appropriate compensation to this court.
+Therefore, in addition to the concession of a small tract of land in Asia mentioned in Article IV, which the Russian Court agrees to accept as part of the said compensation, the Sublime Porte also undertakes to pay a sum of money, the amount of which will be determined by mutual agreement.

 Article X

-The Sublime Porte, announcing that it completely agrees to the resolution of the treaty concluded in London on June 24 / July 6, 1827 between Russia, Great Britain and France, proceeds evenly to the act which, by mutual agreement of these powers, took place on March 10/22, 1829 on the basis of the mentioned contract and contains a detailed statement of measures relating to bring it into the final effect.
-Immediately upon exchanging the Ratifications of this peace treaty, the Sublime Porte will appoint commissioners for an agreement with the plenipotentiaries of the imperial Russian, as well as English and French courts, on the enforcement of the mentioned measures and decrees.
+The Sublime Porte, declaring its full agreement with the provisions of the treaty concluded in London on June 24/July 6, 1827, between Russia, Great Britain, and France, also adheres to the act that was established by the mutual consent of these powers on March 10/22, 1829, based on the aforementioned treaty, which contains a detailed outline of the measures relating to its final implementation.
+Immediately after the exchange of ratifications of this peace treaty, the Sublime Porte will appoint representatives to negotiate with the plenipotentiaries of the Imperial Russian Court, as well as those of the British and French courts, regarding the implementation of these measures and provisions.

 Article XI

-Following the signing of this peace treaty between the two empires and the exchange of Ratifications of both sovereigns, the Sublime Porte will immediately begin the speedy and accurate execution of the decisions contained in it, namely: Articles III and IV regarding the borders that should divide both empires in Europe and Asia, and Articles V and VI regarding the principalities of Moldova and Wallachia, as well as Serbia, and as soon as these various articles are recognized as executed, the Imperial Court of Russia will begin to withdraw its troops from the possessions of the Ottoman Empire in accordance with the grounds drawn up in a separate act, which constitutes an equivalent part of this peace treaty.
-Until the complete cleansing of the occupied lands, the administration and order, which are now introduced under the possession of the Imperial Court of Russia, will remain in force and the Sublime Porte of Ottoman will not intervene at all.
+Following the signing of this peace treaty between the two empires and after the exchange of ratifications by both sovereigns, the Sublime Porte will immediately proceed with the prompt and precise implementation of the provisions contained therein, specifically: Articles III and IV regarding the borders that are to divide the two empires in Europe and Asia, and Articles V and VI concerning the principalities of Moldavia and Wallachia, as well as Serbia.
+As soon as these various articles are recognized as having been fulfilled, the Imperial Russian Court will begin to withdraw its troops from the territories of the Ottoman Empire in accordance with the principles outlined in a separate act, which constitutes an integral part of this peace treaty.
+Until the complete evacuation of the occupied lands, the administration and order currently established there under the authority of the Imperial Russian Court will remain in force, and the Sublime Ottoman Porte shall in no way interfere with it.

 Article XII

-Immediately after the signing of this peace treaty, the commanders of both troops will be ordered to cease hostilities on land and in sea.
-Their same actions, which will follow upon the signing of this treaty, will be regarded as if not happened and will not cause any change in the decisions agreed in this treaty.
-Likewise, everything that in this period of time will be conquered by the troops of any of the High Contracting Powers will be returned without any delay.
+Immediately after the signing of this peace treaty, orders will be given to the commanders of both armies to cease military actions on land and at sea.
+Any actions that occur after the signing of this treaty will be considered as if they never happened and will not cause any changes to the provisions contained therein.
+Similarly, everything that is conquered by the armies of either of the high contracting powers during this interim period will be returned without the slightest delay.

 Article XIII

-The High Contracting Powers, renewing the alliance of sincere friendship between them, grant general pardon and absolute amnesty to all of their subjects, whatever their titles, during the course of the war which was successfully terminated, took part in actions or showed by their conduct or opinions an allegiance to either of the two contracting powers.
-Therefore, none of these persons for their deeds will be subjected to intimidation or harassment in relation to either their personality or property, but each of them is granted the right to repossess his former property, quietly, under the protection of laws, use it or, without fear of any claim or oppression, sell it within eighteen months, if he wishes to move with his family and movable property to another country of his choice.
-Moreover, mutual subjects residing in areas returned to the Sublime Port or ceded to the Imperial Court of Russia are also given an eighteen-month period, counting from the exchange of the Ratifications of this peace treaty, so that, if they deem it necessary, they can make decisions regarding property they acquired before the war or after this, and relocate with their capitals and movable property into the possession of one or another of the contracting powers.
+The high contracting powers, renewing the bond of sincere friendship between them, grant a general pardon and complete amnesty to all their subjects, of whatever rank, who during the course of the war, now successfully concluded, participated in actions or demonstrated through their behavior or opinions allegiance to either of the two contracting powers.
+Therefore, none of these individuals will be disturbed or persecuted for their actions, either in person or in property.
+Each of them is granted the right to reclaim ownership of their former property, to peacefully enjoy it under the protection of the law, or, without fear of any claims or harassment, to sell it within eighteen months if they wish to relocate with their family and movable property to another country of their choice.
+Furthermore, subjects of both powers residing in the territories returned to the Sublime Porte or ceded to the Imperial Russian Court are also granted an eighteen-month period, starting from the exchange of ratifications of this peace treaty, during which they may, if they deem necessary, make arrangements regarding property acquired before or after the war and relocate with their capital and movable property to the dominions of either of the contracting powers.

 Article XIV

-The same shall be observed with respect to the Russian subjects, who, after the signing of the present Treaty of Peace, may have, in any manner, fallen into captivity, and who are in the lands of the Sublime Porte.
-The Imperial Court of Russia promises, on its part, to act in the same manner towards the subjects of the Sublime Porte.
+The same procedure will apply to Russian subjects who, after the signing of this peace treaty, may have been captured and are held in the territories of the Sublime Porte.
+The Imperial Russian Court promises to do the same for the subjects of the Sublime Porte.

 Article XV

-All treaties, conventions and decrees that have been concluded at different times between the Imperial Court of Russia and the Sublime Porte, with the exception of articles canceled by this peace treaty, are confirmed in all their strength and scope, and both High Contracting Parties are obliged to keep them holy and inviolable.
+All treaties, conventions, and agreements that have been made and concluded at various times between the Imperial Russian Court and the Sublime Ottoman Porte, except for the articles annulled by this peace treaty, are confirmed in their entirety and remain in full force.
+Both high contracting parties commit to uphold these agreements faithfully and inviolably.

 Article XVI

-The present peace treaty will be ratified by both High Contracting Courts, and the exchange of Ratifications between their plenipotentiaries will follow in six weeks or, if possible, early.
+This peace treaty will be ratified by both high contracting courts, and the exchange of ratifications between their plenipotentiaries will take place within six weeks or sooner if possible.

-This peace act, which contains sixteen articles and which will be finally approved by the exchange of mutual Ratifications within the stipulated time, we signed by the power of our authorities, our seals have been attached and exchanged it for another similar one, which was signed by the above-mentioned Plenipotentiary of the Ottoman Sublime Porte and attached to it their seals.
+This peace treaty, which contains sixteen articles and will be finally confirmed by the exchange of mutual ratifications within the stipulated period, has been signed by us by virtue of our powers, sealed with our seals, and exchanged for a similar document signed and sealed by the above-mentioned plenipotentiaries of the Sublime Ottoman Porte.